"I've been knocked down a lot. And I've learned you can't stay down. You've got to get up."

 "A single mom who lost her job during the pandemic, she needs a check to help put food on the table.
 The families who are going to be able to save their homes from foreclosure.
 The small businesses that are going to be able to stay open."

-This concrete, relational framing of policy reflected the Helper's natural tendency to personalize rather than theorize—to see policy through the lens of human impact rather than ideological purity.
+This concrete, relational framing of policy reflected the Helper's natural tendency to personalize rather than theorize.
+Biden tended to see policy through the lens of human impact rather than ideological purity.

 The Bipartisan Infrastructure Law

-Perhaps the clearest demonstration of Biden's Type 2 legislative approach came with the Infrastructure Investment and Jobs Act of 2021.
-Biden personally engaged with Republican senators, inviting them to the White House for extended negotiations and maintaining relationships even when talks stalled.
+The Infrastructure Investment and Jobs Act of 2021 is the clearest demonstration of Biden's Type 2 legislative approach.
+Biden personally engaged with Republican senators, invited them to the White House for extended negotiations, and maintained relationships even when talks stalled.

 The Mourner-in-Chief: Comfort in Crisis

-Perhaps no role more clearly revealed Biden's Helper essence than his emergence as "mourner-in-chief" during national tragedies.
+No role revealed Biden's Helper essence more clearly than his emergence as "mourner-in-chief" during national tragedies.
 From his leadership during the COVID-19 pandemic to his presence at mass shooting sites, Biden demonstrated an almost instinctive capacity to provide comfort in moments of collective grief.

 During a memorial service for COVID-19 victims, Biden spoke with characteristic directness about grief: